 Hot rock style geothermal systems have the additional benefit of being the only renewable energy source capable of meeting base load electricity requirements.
-Geothermal exploration is set to increase in the Northern Territory as the as the Northern Territory geothermal permitting system comes on line.
+Geothermal exploration is set to increase in the Northern Territory as the as the Northern Territory geothermal permitting system comes online.

-significant number of exploration targets have
+geothermal systems.
+A significant number of exploration targets have

 been generated, and six of these are located within 150 km of a